 18. Svetlana is an accountant earning \$145,000 a year.
-As part of her duties, she is required to travel to and work in Sale for four days and three nights each month.
-Svetlana's employer pays for her accommodation directly and gives her a meal and incidental allowance of \$80 per day for the four days of travel.
+As part of her duties, she is required to travel to and work in Sale for 4 days and 3 nights each month.
+Svetlana's employer pays for her accommodation directly and gives her a meal and incidental allowance of \$80 per day for the 4 days of travel.
 This allowance is shown on her payment summary.
-Svetlana's usual pattern is to eat three times a day, spending \$20 on breakfast, \$25 on lunch and \$40 on dinner (that is, a total of \$85 per day).
+Svetlana's usual pattern is to eat 3 times a day, spending \$20 on breakfast, \$25 on lunch and \$40 on dinner (that is, a total of \$85 per day).
 Svetlana calculates the daily reasonable amount for meals and incidentals as follows:

-- Table 2 of this Determination applies because Svetlana's salary is between \$129,251 and \$230,050 - Sale is listed as a Tier 2 country in Table 5 of this Determination - Table 2 of this Determination provides reasonable amounts for Tier 2 country centres as \$117.25 per day for meals and \$29.45 per day for incidentals (that is, a total of \$146.70 per day). - 19.
-Because Svetlana has spent less than the reasonable amount on meals and incidentals, she can claim a deduction for the \$85 per day that she spends on meals and she is not required to substantiate the expenditure (for example, get and keep all of the receipts for the meals).
-Svetlana cannot claim anything for accommodation because her employer paid for it. - 20.
-If Svetlana's tax return is checked by the ATO, she may be asked to explain her claim for deduction.
-To do this, Svetlana would show she travelled to and worked in Sale for four days each month, that she received an allowance for the meals and incidentals for each day she travelled, that she correctly declared this allowance as income in her tax return, and that she typically spent \$85 a day on meals and incidental expenses (for example, by reference to diary entries, bank records and receipts that she kept for some of the trips). - 21.
-If Svetlana had spent more than the reasonable amount on meals and incidentals and wanted to claim the higher amount that she spent, she would need to get and keep all of the receipts. - 22.
-If Svetlana's meal and incidental allowance was not shown on her payment summary and she fully spent the allowance, she can choose to leave it out of her tax return and not claim any deductions for the meals and incidentals that she purchases while travelling and working in Sale.
+- Table 2 of this Determination applies because Svetlana's salary is between \$133,451 and \$237,520. - Sale is listed as a Tier 2 country centre in Table 5 of this Determination. - Table 2 of this Determination provides reasonable amounts for Tier 2 country centres as \$120.10 per day for meals and \$30.50 per day for incidentals (that is, a total of \$150.60 per day).

+19. Because Svetlana has spent less than the reasonable amount on meals and incidentals, she can claim a deduction for the \$85 per day that she spends on meals and she is not required to substantiate the expenditure (for example, get and keep all of the receipts for the meals).
+Svetlana cannot claim anything for accommodation because her employer paid for it.

+20. If Svetlana's tax return is checked by the ATO, she may be asked to explain her claim for a deduction.
+To do this, Svetlana would show that she:

+- travelled to and worked in Sale for 4 days each month - received an allowance for the meals and incidentals for each day she travelled - correctly declared this allowance as income in her tax return, and - typically spent \$85 a day on meals and incidental expenses (for example, by reference to diary entries, bank records and receipts that she kept for some of the trips).

+21. If Svetlana had spent more than the reasonable amount on meals and incidentals and wanted to claim the higher amount that she spent, she would need to get and keep all of the receipts.

+22. If Svetlana's meal and incidental allowance was not shown on her payment summary and she fully spent the allowance, she can choose to leave it out of her tax return and not claim any deductions for the meals and incidentals that she purchases while travelling and working in Sale.

-Reasonable amounts for domestic travel expenses for employee truck drivers6
+Reasonable amounts for domestic travel expenses for employee truck drivers

 23. Reasonable amounts are given for meals (breakfast, lunch and dinner).
 The amounts are for all domestic travel destinations (that is, capital cities, regional and country centres).
-For the 2021-22 income year, the relevant amounts are as set out in Table 5a of this Determination:
+For the 2022-23 income year, the relevant amounts are as set out in Table 5a of this Determination:

-Table 5a: Employee truck driver's meals (food and drink)
+Table 5a: Reasonable amounts for domestic travel expenses - employee truck driver's meals (food and drink)

-Breakfast Lunch Dinner
+Breakfast Lunch Dinner \$26.80 \$30.60 \$52.75

-\$26.15 \$29.85 \$51.50